darapota/pars/README.md

 Parser code
-Code to collect data from TPU web service
+Code to collect data from TPU web service and do homework